Create an order without email

 Scenario: a customer has bought tickets for an event with a seating plan and wants to change their seat to a different area of the plan.
 Assuming they are moving tickets within the same price band, you can simply reallocate their seats.
 REALLOCATE ...

-• Create an event
+• Create a repeat event